Board of Trustees

 Trustees oversee Woodland’s financial operations, and through strategic planning, they set the course for our future development.
 Trustees are not involved in the day-to-day running of school operations, nor are they involved in the admissions process.
 Each trustee gives a tremendous amount of their time on behalf of the school and each considers it an honor to do so.
 Other than the gratitude of our school community, there is no form of compensation or tuition reimbursement.

 The board is comprised of members chosen from current parents, alumni, parents of alumni, and community members whose expertise is of value to the school.
-The head of school serves as an ex-officio member of the board.
-Each trustee serves on at least two committees (which meet anywhere from two to five times per year).
+The head of school and WSPA President serve as ex officio and non-voting member of the board.
+Each trustee actively engages with the board by imparting their professional experience or by serving on committees.
 In addition, there are seven full board meetings.

 Sharon Chang, Chair